amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 ## Question 11

 The horizontal member ADE supporting the scoop is stationary.
-If the link BD is rotating in the clockwise direction at 1 rad/s,what is the angular velocity of the scoop?
+If the link BD is rotating in the clockwise direction at 1 rad/s, what is the angular velocity of the scoop?

 <img src = "figs\01_planar_kinematics\Q11.jpg" width="50%"> <br>